 The best burial insurance for seniors is going to have three primary ingredients:

-- The company is top rated so you know it can pay out
+2. The life insurance company is top rated so you know it can pay out

-- The premiums are affordable so it fits into your budget
+3. The burial insurance plan is affordable so it fits into your budget

-The following list represents the top 24 companies that offer the best burial insurance for seniors based on our 3 criteria above.
+The following list represents the top 24 companies that offer the best burial insurance companies based on our 3 criteria above.

 - American Continental Insurance Company (Aetna)